SergioQS/SergioQS.github.io/_pages/about.md

 img: /assets/img/secondary-bg.jpg      # al-folio will set this as hero/background
 subtitle: >
-  This site explores theorems, creations, and ideas in pure mathematics, computer science, philosophy, and other fields — fully LaTeX-friendly.
+  This site explores theorems, creations, and ideas in pure mathematics, computer science, philosophy, and other fields.
 sections:
   - title: "Mathematics"
     link: